deliasi/cse15l-lab-reports/LabReport3.md

         to
         to
         DERRICKS-MacBook-Air:media alenooshhambarchian$

+In this example. "to" is found 17 times within the text and therefore is printed 17 times in the output.

 ### Fourth Command Line Option (Grep -w)
 This command helps us find the amount of times a whole word is found within the text.
 For example, if we choose "say", and the text contains "saying", it will not print that line.